Mayda Velasco: Awards and distinctions

-Velasco was given the Dean's Award for Diversity in 2015.
+Velasco was given the Northwestern University Dean's Award for Diversity in 2015.

+Velasco was elected president of the UPR Governing Board on August 26, 2021 for the 2021-2022 school year.
+She pledged to strengthen academics, improve facilities, and advocate for reduced oversight from the Fiscal Oversight Board while ensuring the university's financial stability.

 Colegio de Física Fundamental e Interdiciplinaria de las Ámericas (COFI)

 Velasco founded the Colegio de Física Fundamental e Interdiciplinaria de las Ámericas (COFI) in San Juan, Puerto Rico in 2014.
 COFI hosts full-time students and scientists from Puerto Rico, the continental United States, and abroad to collaborate on emerging fundamental science projects.
-The institute also provides advance training programs and public lectures.
+The institute also provides advanced training programs and public lectures.
 She is its first General Director.